 Derek Chauvin: 5 Things About Officer Charged With 2nd Degree Murder After George Floyd’s Death

-Fired Minneapolis police officer Derek Chauvin was charged with 2nd degree murder, along with 3rd degree murder and manslaughter, after he pinned George Floyd to the ground by his neck.
+Fired Minneapolis police officer Derek Chauvin has had his charges upgraded to 2nd degree murder, along with 3rd degree murder and manslaughter, after he pinned George Floyd to the ground by kneeling on his neck.

+UPDATE 2, 6/8/20, 2:41pm ET: Derek Chauvin was ordered to be held on a $1.25 million bail in his first court appearance since being arrested, on June 8.
+Chauvin was charged with second-degree murder and second-degree manslaughter in the May 25 death of George Floyd.
+He is due back in court on June 29, and faces up to 40 years in prison if convicted.

 UPDATE, 6/3/20, 3:31pm ET: Derek Chauvin has now been hit with an additional charge of second degree murder in the death of George Floyd, according to the State of Minnesota.
+He is also charged with third degree murder and second degree manslaughter.
 The felony charge includes a sentence of up to 40 years in prison, according to the amended complaint obtained by HollywoodLife.
 The complaint argues that Chauvin acted “without intent to effect the death of any person, while committing or attempting to commit a felony offense” when Floyd died.

 ORIGINAL: Fired Minneapolis police officer Derek Chauvin has been arrested and charged over the tragic death of George Floyd, which sparked outcry on social media, and protests across the nation.
 HollywoodLife confirmed that agents with the Minnesota Bureau of Criminal Apprehension arrested the former officer on probable cause related to the May 25 death.
 Footage of the disturbing incident surfaced the following day, and showed police responding to a complaint of a “forgery in progress”.
 He is currently being held on $500,000 bail, and is facing 25 years and 10 years for two different counts.